 According to activists based in Idlib, the battles and the heavy airstrikes by Syrian regime forces have led to a new wave of displacement from the war-torn province toward the Turkish border.
 They added that areas in the southeastern countryside were subjected to hundreds of airstrikes since Friday.

 It was reported on Sunday that the Syrian National Army (SNA) and opposition groups took back four settlements that were occupied by the Syrian regime in Idlib.
 According to military opposition sources, the SNA regained the southern villages of Aciz, Resim al Varad, Istablat and Suruc after intense clashes with regime forces.
 During this operation, a tank, a personnel carrier, two multiple rocket launchers and a large number of regime soldiers were eliminated.
 Reportedly, clashes were ongoing after the four villages were seized.
 Thereby, the opposition has broken the regime's line of defense in Idlib's southeast and in big settlements.

 Ankara often warns the international community and regional countries that the attacks could trigger a fresh refugee wave toward the West.
 Despite the risks of great refugee flows and a humanitarian crisis in general, the regime and its backers continue to terrorize the region.

 Regime, Russia target civilians

 Apart from the clashes, the regime and Russian airstrikes also continue to target civilians in the last opposition stronghold.
-The Turkish Defense Ministry announced Monday that during the attacks that took place on Monday alone, 14 civilians, including women and children, were killed while 20 others were injured.
+The Turkish Defense Ministry announced yesterday that during the attacks that took place yesterday alone, 14 civilians, including women and children, were killed while 20 others were injured.